 - On the other hand, if you do not accept the indication of the Court, you must prepare to proceed for trial.
 If this is against our advice, you will have to bear the legal costs yourself if you lose the case.

 - Personal injury cases (in Subordinates Courts)

-injury claims will only proceed for mediation, if parties agreed, to resolve the issue of
+- The personal injury claims will only proceed for mediation, if parties agreed, to resolve the issue of liability.

 Our Solicitor and Client costs

-provide you with free legal consultation pertaining to your potential claims with absolutely no
+We will provide you with free legal consultation pertaining to your potential claims with absolutely no charge.